SaroashDS/KNN-based-Product-recommendation-system/README.md

 # KNN Based Product Recommendation System

 ## Overview
-This project implements a perfume recommendation system based on image classification using a K-Nearest Neighbors (KNN) model trained on a dataset of perfume images.
+This project implements a product recommendation system based on image classification using a K-Nearest Neighbors (KNN) model trained on a dataset of perfume images.
 Users can upload an image of a personal care/ clothing item, and the system suggests similar products from the dataset.

 ## Problem Statement
 Shopping for products online can be overwhelming due to the vast variety available.
 Users often find it challenging to identify similar products to their preferred choices.
 This project aims to simplify the process by leveraging machine learning to recommend similar products based on uploaded images.